alferov/github-url-exists/readme.md

 # github-url-exists

-> Check if a string is a valid and existent GitHub URL
+> Check if a URL is a valid and existent GitHub URL

 ## Installation
 ```